needle-mirror/com.unity.testtools.codecoverage/Documentation~/UsingCodeCoverage.md

 - Switch to Debug mode in the Editor (bottom right corner, select the **Bug icon** > **Switch to debug mode**)
 - Using the CompilationPipeline api, set `CompilationPipeline.codeOptimization = CodeOptimization.Debug`
 - Pass `-debugCodeOptimization` to the command line

+## Excluding code from Code Coverage

+Any code that should not be contributing to the Code Coverage calculation can be excluded by adding the [`ExcludeFromCoverage`](https://docs.unity3d.com/ScriptReference/TestTools.ExcludeFromCoverageAttribute.html) attribute.
+This attribute can be added to Assemblies, Classes, Constructors, Methods and Structs.
+Note that you can also use the .NET [`ExcludeFromCodeCoverage`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis.excludefromcodecoverageattribute?view=netcore-2.0) attribute.